-- a.
-Inspection Frequency.
+- 2.24.1 Inspection Frequency.
 Wood propellers should be inspected before and immediately after a flight.
-Inspect to ensure the following: - (1) The drain holes are open on metal edged blade tips. - (2) The metal/composite leading edge is secured and serviceable. - (3) The blades, hub, and leading edge have no scars or bruises. - (4) The mounting bolt torque and safety wire or cotter pins are secure. - (5) There are no cracks on the propeller spinner (if applicable), and the safety wire is secure. - (6) There are no small cracks in the protective coating on the propeller.
-Ultraviolet radiation can cause these cracks. - (7) There is any charring around either the mating surface of the prop and engine flange.
-Charring in either location indicates a loose propeller. - b.
-Torque Check.
-You should check for proper torque on the mounting bolts of a new, wooden propeller within the first hour of flight and every hour for 10 operational hours thereafter. - (1) After 10 hours, check the bolt torque every 5 hours of operation.
-You should also check the mounting bolt torque before flight if the aircraft has been in storage for 3 to 6 months.

-(2) If you need to torque the bolts, we suggest that all the bolts be loosened for an hour to allow the wood to relax.
+Inspect to ensure the following: - 1.
+The drain holes are open on metal edged blade tips. - 2.
+The metal/composite leading edge is secured and serviceable. - 3.
+The blades, hub, and leading edge have no scars or bruises. - 4.
+The mounting bolt torque and safety wire or cotter pins are secure. - 5.
+There are no cracks on the propeller spinner (if applicable), and the safety wire is secure. - 6.
+There are no small cracks in the protective coating on the propeller.
+Ultraviolet radiation can cause these cracks. - 7.
+There is no charring around either the mating surface of the prop and engine flange.
+Charring in either location indicates a loose propeller. - 2.24.2 Torque Check.
+You should check for proper torque on the mounting bolts of a new, wooden propeller within the first hour of flight and every hour for 10 operational hours thereafter per the propeller manufacturer's recommendations. - 2.24.2.1 Refer to the manufacturer's recommendations for re-torque procedures and intervals.
+If there are no manufacturer's recommendations, after 10 hours, check the bolt torque after every 5 hours of operation.
+You should also check the mounting bolt torque before flight if the aircraft has been in storage for 3 to 6 months. - 2.24.2.2 If you need to torque the bolts, we suggest that all the bolts be loosened for an hour to allow the wood to relax.
 "Finger tighten" the bolts until snug and tighten the attaching bolts in small increments, moving diagonally across the bolt circle.
-It is good practice to check the propeller track (see Chapter 1, Section 7) as the bolts are torqued down.
+It is good practice to check the propeller track (see paragraph 2.22) as the bolts are torqued down.
 The torqued bolts should be safety wired in pairs.

-- (3) If nylon/fiber insert type nuts are used, you should change them every time you re-torque the propeller bolts.
+Check the blade track in accordance with the manufacturer's recommendations when a re-torque is accomplished on wood propellers.
+AC 43.13-1, Acceptable Methods, Techniques, and Practices-Aircraft Inspection and Repair, Chapter 8, Engines, Fuel, Exhaust, and Propellers, contains information to assist the aircraft owner in properly maintaining and inspecting the propeller installation. - 2.24.2.3 If nylon/fiber insert type nuts are used, you should change them every time you re-torque the propeller bolts.
 Never match this type of nut to a bolt with a cotter key hole in its threaded area-the sharp edges around the hole will cut the nylon/fiber insert and reduce the fastener's effectiveness.
-All self-locking nuts should have at least two bolt threads visible past the nylon/fiber insert after torqueing. - c.
-Wood Propeller Repairs.
-You should remove a wood propeller from an aircraft and send it back to the manufacturer for repair, if any of the following damage is found: - (1) Any cracks in the blades or hub; - (2) Deep cuts across the wood grain; - (3) Blade track that exceeds 1/16-inch limits after attempts to repair; - (4) Any warpage or obvious defect; - (5) Extreme wear such as leading edge erosion or bolt hole elongation; and - (6) Any separation between lamination.
+All self-locking nuts should have at least two bolt threads visible past the nylon/fiber insert after torqueing.

+- 2.24.3 Wood Propeller Repairs.
+You should remove a wood propeller from an aircraft and send it either back to the manufacturer or to an appropriately certificated FAA Repair Station for repair if any of the following damage is found:

+- 1. Any cracks in the blades or hub;

+- 2. Deep cuts across the wood grain;

+- 3. Blade track that exceeds 1/16 inch limits after attempts to repair;

+- 4. Any warpage or obvious defect;

+- 5. Extreme wear such as leading edge erosion or bolt hole elongation; and

+- 6. Any separation between lamination.

-NOTE: When parking the aircraft, always leave the wood propeller in the horizontal position.
+Note: When parking the aircraft, always leave the wood propeller in the horizontal position.
 This position will allow the wood to absorb small amounts of moisture evenly across its entire span rather than concentrating the moisture (weight) in the low blade and creating a vibration problem.